KhafazovPavlo/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.1/readme.md

 ![Image68](screenshots/68.jpg "68")

-Device files are denoted as the following: c - character b - block p - pipe s - socket
+Device files are denoted as the following: c - character; b - block; p - pipe; s - socket.

 The way to list block devices such as hard disks is using the command `lsblk`: